Tahmasp I's Kakhetian and Kartlian campaigns: Fourth march

 In 1557, after reclaiming Qori, Luarsab gathered an effective army and expelled the Safavid garrison from the region.
 Upon hearing this news, the Beylerbeyi of Karabakh, Shahverdi Sultan Ziyadoghlu, marched to put an end to Luarsab's efforts once and for all.
 However, his cavalry was ambushed on the way.
 While the Qizilbash army suffered heavy losses and was forced to retreat, one of the commanders in Shahverdi Khan's ranks, Mehmed Bey Chepni, managed to break through Luarsab's ranks and engage him in combat, ultimately killing him.
 Taking advantage of the chaos, Mehmed Bey Chepni seized Luarsab's horse and escaped from there.
 The Qizilbash fighter who succeeded in killing Luarsab was subsequently slain by Luarsab's warriors.
 Luarsab's son, Simon I, succeeded him, continuing the struggle against the Qizilbash.

 Five years later, Simon entered into a military alliance with Levan, the king of Kartli, which was further solidified by Simon's marriage to Levan's daughter, Nestan Darejan.
 Simon's aim was to gather a large army and recapture Tbilisi from the Safavids.
-Joining the coalition were Levan's son, Georgi, and many other influential provincial lords.
+Joining the coalition were Levan's son, George, and many other influential provincial lords.
 According to a contemporary chronicle, "in a short time, so many warriors were assembled that the ancient heavens had never seen such a thing in centuries of existence."